REGISTRATION REQUIREMENTS AND PROCEDURES

 Q: How do I know if I am registered to vote?

-A: You are registered if your name appears in the Certified List of Overseas Voters (CLOV) in Germany, which may be found on COMELEC’s website.
+A: You are registered if your name appears in the Certified List of Overseas Voters (CLOV) for Germany, which may be found on COMELEC’s website.
 You may also call the Philippine Embassy in Berlin to check if your name is on the list.

 Q: I was able to vote many years ago.
 How come my name is not in the CLOV?

 A: If you failed to vote in the last two (2) elections, your voter’s records will be deactivated and your name removed from the CLOV.
-For the 2022 National Elections, you may apply to reactivate your records when the next registration period opens.
+For the 2022 National Elections, you may apply to reactivate your records until the end of registration period in 30 September 2021.